Azure/Azure-Sentinel/Solutions/IronNet IronDefense/Playbooks/IronNet_Validate_IronNet_API/readme.md

-# Validate_IronNet_API
+# IronNet_ValidateIronAPI
-author: Sacumen
+author: IronNet

-This playbook will be used for testing the 8 IronNet Endpoints
+This playbook is used for testing IronAPI Endpoints.